Skip to main content

 What happens if you don’t file taxes for 3 years?

-Penalty Truth: After three years, you can no longer claim a tax refund for that year (but you may still file a tax return).
-However, if you owe taxes, you’ll need to file your return as soon as possible as well as owe back taxes and penalties (late filing penalties for each month your return is not filed).
+After three years, you can no longer claim a refund for that tax year.
+If you owe taxes, you’ll still need to file and pay to avoid penalties and interest.

 What happens if you don’t file taxes and you don’t owe money?